aspose-font/Aspose.Font-Documentation/cpp/font-converter/woff-to-ttf/_index.md

 Conversion fundamentals are available in [How to convert the font into the desired format?](https://docs.aspose.com//font/cpp/convert/#how-to-convert-the-font-into-the-desired-format) chapter.

-To fulfil the conversion from `WOFF` to `TTF` font you need to follow the next steps:
+To fulfill the conversion from `WOFF` to `TTF` font you need to follow the next steps:

-1. Open `Woff` font file.
+1. Open the `Woff` font file.
 2. Specify the output setting.
 3. Use [*SaveToFormat()*](https://apireference.aspose.com/font/cpp/class/aspose.font.font#a670ea97404fd72c2e51b0e8c543c8a45) method of the base abstract [*Font*](https://apireference.aspose.com/font/cpp/class/aspose.font.font) class instance to transform font and save results.